lekhrajdinkar/02-spring/aws/03_database/01_RDS.md

       - If the master is not encrypted, the read replicas cannot be encrypted
       - To encrypt an un-encrypted database, go through a DB snapshot & restore as encrypted
     - `In-flight` encryption:
-      - TLS-ready by default, use the `AWS TLS root certificates` client-side
+      - TLS-ready by default, use the `AWS TLS root certificates` client-side.
+      - use the same `domain-name-1` for both the certificate and the CNAME record in Route 53.
+      - Export cert in ACM
+      - when create/modify RDS instance, configure it use custom  cname `domain-name-1`.
     - IAM Authentication:
       - can use `IAM roles` to ec2-i, to connect to your database (instead of username/pw)
     - `Security Groups`: Control Network access to your RDS / Aurora DB